dhruvasagar/vim-table-mode/README.md

 tables as you type.

 ## Change Log
+### Version 2.1 :
+* VIM loads plugins in alphabetical order and so table-mode would be loaded before Tabularize which it depends on.
+Hence Moved plugin into an after plugin.
+Checking if Tabularize is available and finish immidiately if it's not.

 ### Version 2.0 :
 * Moved bulk of code to autoload for vimscript optimisation.